-At USC we are committed to helping you succeed in your journey.
-USC provides a range of services to help you throughout your studies as an international student, as well as information to ensure you understand any unique requirements if you are a Student visa holder.
+At UniSC we are committed to helping you succeed in your journey.
+UniSC provides a range of services to help you throughout your studies as an international student, as well as information to ensure you understand any unique requirements if you are a Student visa holder.

 IMPORTANT: Due to the current situation around COVID-19, Student visa holders should make themselves familiar with the changes to Student visa conditions that the Department of Home Affairs (DOHA) has currently put in place.

-The International Office can provide assistance relating to your Student visa and conditions, your Confirmation of Enrolment (CoE), Overseas Student Health Cover (OSHC), and any future studies at USC.
+The International Office can provide assistance relating to your Student visa and conditions, your Confirmation of Enrolment (CoE), Overseas Student Health Cover (OSHC), and any future studies at UniSC.

 • enrolment advice